-Best physical condition is required to trek in Nepal’s high altitude.
-Without some pre-trek training or a good level of basic fitness it can be hard.
-We suggest running, walking, hiking in the hill, climbing stairs rather than elevator to prepare for the trek.
-Include swimming, rowing, biking in your daily base training.
+The best physical condition is required to trek in Nepal’s high altitude.
+Without some pre-trek training or a good level of basic fitness, it can be hard.
+We suggest running, walking, hiking on the hill, and climbing stairs rather than elevating to prepare for the trek.
+Include swimming, rowing, and biking in your daily base training.

 Basic further experience and strength required for Trekking

 - One should be able to hike for 6-7 hours a day.